bilgino/angularforddd/README.md

 In traditional object-oriented development the software model lacked of explicit boundaries.
 Relationships between classes brought a complexity that required an efficient design.
 The DDD aggregate pattern takes a contextual approach by embracing groupings of entities and value objects that are modeled around business rules and clear boundaries inside the software model making the system easier to reason about.
-One of the most important characteristics of the aggregate pattern is to protect it from being invalid and having an inconsistent state.
+One of the most important aspects of the aggregate pattern is to protect it from being invalid and having an inconsistent state.

 **» Aggregate entity checklist:**